6 Great Company Culture Videos to Help Improve Your Organization

 Key Takeaways

 The SAP video is a great example of putting your best foot forward.
 People are going to watch it and connect the dots— “If I apply here, these can be my coworkers!”
-If you’ve taken care to establish a welcoming, supportive, and desirable culture, highlight it!
+If you’ve taken care to establish a welcoming, supportive, and desirable culture where employees feel psychologically safe, this is a great way to highlight it!

 Instead of showing people what kind of employees you’re looking for, you could show what working at the company would be like.
-Take this ALDI USA testimonial video as an example.
+Google doesn’t just demonstrate the type of people who work there—they give an insight into why you would want to beyond the fancy offices and benefits.

 What We Think This Video Does Well